eleazarbr/laraveldaily-minicrm/README.md

 - Created the resources controllers `CompaniesController` and `EmployeesController` and their respective models.
 - Created the migrations for both models with their relationships.
 - Developed an outline of CRUD code, to later test it from the frontend.
-- Started with the company module, created some views and form validations.
+- Started with the company module, created views and form validations.
+- Created views for employees.

 ## License